mikeroyal/PipeWire-Guide/Glossary.md

 [Wayland](https://wayland.freedesktop.org) is a protocol for a compositor to talk to its clients as well as a C library implementation of that protocol.
 The compositor can be a standalone display server running on Linux kernel modesetting and evdev input devices, an [X application](https://www.x.org/wiki/XServer/), or a wayland client itself.

 [WirePlumber](https://pipewire.pages.freedesktop.org/wireplumber/) is a modular session / policy manager for [PipeWire](https://pipewire.org/) and a GObject-based high-level library that wraps PipeWire’s API, providing convenience for writing the daemon’s modules as well as external tools for managing PipeWire.
 The WirePlumber daemon implements the session & policy management service.
 It follows a modular design, having plugins that implement the actual management functionality.

+[Whisper](https://github.com/mijorus/whisper) is a tool that allows you to listen to your microphone through your speakers using Pipewire.
+[Whisper flatpak version](https://flathub.org/apps/it.mijorus.whisper)

 [WebRTC](https://webrtc.org/) is an open-source project that adds real-time communication capabilities to your application that works on top of an open standard.
 It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice- and video-communication solutions.